-Never store your motorcycle helmet somewhere it can be knocked of a shelf or dropped.
-So, don’t leave your helmet on your handlebars, mirrors or seat as these are places helmets are often knocked off from.
+Never store your motorcycle helmet somewhere it can be easily knocked off or dropped.
+Never leave your helmet on your handlebars, mirrors or seat as these are places helmets are often knocked off from.

 Ensure your helmet is not stored near a heat source, cleaning fluids, exhaust fumes or near petrol.

 It is not wise to store your motorcycle gloves inside your helmet, they can ruin the helmet’s interior: they make your helmet smell and more importantly can deteriorate the EPS liner.
 Velcro fastenings on your gloves can also stick to the lining and cause damage.

 Avoid leaving your helmet in direct sunlight as this can cause the shell to weaken over time.